-The clever part of the Dell display is that it has the adapter built-in to it.
+The clever part of the Dell display is that it has an adapter built-in to it.
 You do not need an adapter hanging out of your computer, all you do is connect the monitor up with the USB cable and ensure that you have the DisplayLink software installed on the computer.
 For a less attractive way of doing this, get a monitor with a built-in USB hub, connect a DisplayLink adapter to one of the USB ports and plug it into the appropriate video connector (VGA, DVI, HDMI or DisplayPort) and then use the downstream connector as your docking mechanism.

-One of the less clear important features that is not mentioned in the specifications is whether or not the USB 3.0 hub is power.
+One of the less clear important features that are not mentioned in the specifications is whether or not the USB 3.0 hub is powered.
 Previous monitors I have owned (Dell P2310h and Asus PA238Q) have not had powered hubs, and on the basis that my keyboard (Logitech G510) remains underpowered, I would assume that this is not a powered USB 3.0 hub, a bit of a disappointment.

 This monitor is evidence of the future of USB - USB 3.0.
 I've never liked the slow speed of USB 2.0 and generally only use it for small tasks.
-All of my external hard disk drives have been FireWire 800 and/or eSATA enabled, thus giving the speed that I need for transferring data.
-Now that USB 3.0 is out, I have got myself into the USB technologies again with USB 3.0, owning a flash drive and external hard disk, and now monitor.
+All of my external hard disk drives have been FireWire 800 and/or eSATA enabled, thus giving me the speed that I need for transferring data.
+Now that USB 3.0 is out, I have got myself into the USB technologies again with USB 3.0, owning a flash drive and external hard disk, and now a monitor.

 This monitor features a built-in USB 3.0 hub (with DisplayLink technology as well) which features the SuperSpeed USB 3.0 ports.
 A few other monitors, such as the refreshed version of the Asus PA238Q monitor I used to own, now feature USB 3.0 hubs.
-Most do not feature DisplayLink as well however.
+Most do not feature DisplayLink as well, however.

 Whilst I am very much a fan of USB 3.0, it is struggling a bit more to take over from the market that USB 2.0 left.
 Tablet computers have not seen USB 3.0 kick off the way it has on desktop and notebook computer systems, and without this push, the future of USB 3.0 may be limited.
 Not only that, there is a lot of strong competition out there, and whilst FireWire was slightly behind USB 2.0 as its main competitor, Thunderbolt and wireless technologies seem to be somewhat ahead of USB 3.0.